gitpress/sinatra-playground/book/paramshowdo.md

 Let's go over what's happening.

-1. Like the last section, we are returning a string
+1. Like the last section, we are returning a string, ie something in the double quotes
-2. This time, we are using the the Ruby technique of ```#{}``` which injects into any string the result of some Ruby code
+2. This time we are using the the Ruby technique of ```#{}``` which injects into any string the result of some Ruby code
 3. Inside that we've injected the params techinque which lets us access the additional parameters of the URL
 4. We are then accessing the :name part of our URL paramaters.
 Which we do inside a square bracket next to the params.